"The Voice" set to crown a winner

 After tweeting hints about the finale's celebrity guests, NBC has announced that Justin Bieber, Flo Rida, Daryl Hall and John Oates (a.k.a.
 "Hall and Oates"), and Lady Antebellum will all serenade audiences before the winner is announced.

-Teen pop sensation Bieber, who stopped by "The Voice" earlier this season to show a video clip of his single "Girlfriend," will perform the song live this time around.
+Teen pop sensation Bieber, who stopped by "The Voice" earlier this season to show a video clip of his single "Boyfriend," will perform the song live this time around.

 Hip-hop star Flo Rida will sing two songs, including a medley of his single "Wild Ones."
 Hall & Oates, among the best-selling duos ever in music, are slated to perform their first No. 1 single, "Rich Girl."
 Country crossover trio Lady Antebellum will sing their song "Wanted You More."